-You have been working with your next door neighbor, Sean, since 9 am.
-He is 42 years old, 5 foot 9 inches tall and weighs approximately 250 lbs.
+You have been working with your next-door neighbor, Sean since 9 am.
+He is 42 years old, 5 foot 9 inches tall, and weighs approximately 200 lbs.
 Your neighbor complains that he feels nauseous and his upper back is starting to hurt.
 You suggest that you both sit down in the shade, take a break and drink some water.

 You notice that Sean’s skin is pale and moist.

-While you both rest and drink water, you explain to Sean that you graduated from an Urban and Disaster First Emergency First Aid Course and a big part of the course is deciphering illness signs and symptoms, You tell Sean that you may be able to help if you can ask him some questions.
+While you both rest and drink water, you explain to Sean that you graduated from a Wilderness First Aid Course and a big part of the course is deciphering illness signs and symptoms, You tell Sean that you may be able to help if you can ask him some questions.
 Sean agrees.

 You ask Sean SAMPLE History questions.

 Signs and Symptoms – Nausea and pain in the upper right back near the shoulder.

 Medications – Allegra for seasonal allergies.

 Past Medical History – Sleep apnea.
 Uses a CPAP nightly.
 You ask if what he is feeling now has ever happened before.
 Sean says he can’t remember.

 Last In – Box lunch at around 12 noon.
 Cold cut sandwich with mayonnaise, potato chips, and the chocolate chip cookie.
 Sean has been drinking bottled water all day.
 The bottle he drank at lunch was his fourth bottle of the day.
 You ate the exact same lunch.